 “Can acupuncture really help make me more fertile and, if so, how does it work?”

-Some of the women I treat are not able to get pregnant because they are not ovulating.
-There can be lots of reasons why someone isn’t ovulating and I always advise these women to have a western medical workup but often all they need is regular acupuncture and sometimes a specially tailored herbal formula.
+Some of the patients I treat are not able to get pregnant because they are not ovulating.
+There can be lots of reasons why someone isn’t ovulating and I always advise having a western medical workup but often all they need is regular acupuncture and sometimes a specially tailored herbal formula.

-Acupuncture can increase blood flow in the pelvic region improving the blood supply to the reproductive organs, improving the quality of the uterine lining and nourishing the developing follicle.
+Increasing blood flow to the pelvic region can help improve the blood supply to the reproductive organs, improve the quality of the uterine lining, and nourish the developing follicle.
 Acupuncture seems to relax the blood vessels in the pelvis leading to increased blood flow, which in turn leads to eggs that are better nourished and a thicker endometrial lining.
-Dr. Susan Emmons, a Professor of Gynecology and Obstetrics at Oregon Health Sciences University was able to use acupuncture to increase the number of follicles in women undergoing IVF.
+Dr. Susan Emmons, a Professor of Gynecology and Obstetrics at Oregon Health Sciences University was able to use acupuncture to increase the number of follicles in women* undergoing IVF.
 Her research is available here.